 When you’re buying outdoor furniture, you want something durable, comfortable and stylish, while not being too difficult to clean.
 The furniture should be able to withstand the elements of weather around the year.
 Outdoor furniture comes in different materials, each one having its own pros and cons.
 Here are the options:

 Synthetic wicker: Also called Resin Wicker, Synthetic Wicker is one of the best materials for outdoor furniture sets.
 They look like natural wicker, with the added advantage of being all weather, more durable and lightweight.
 They are usually constructed on an aluminium frame and come in two varieties - High Density Polyethylene (HDPE) Wicker & cheaper PVC wickers.
 PVC wickers brittle and crack soon, while HDPE is a high grade, dense material that lasts long in all outdoor conditions.
 Synthetic wicker is stain & scratch resistant, usually contains UV inhibitors that prevent fading in the sun and is recyclable.
 Easy to clean, it can be gently washed to remove dirt or spills.
-Synthetic wicker is used to make stylish outdoor tables, chairs, and loungers etc.
+Synthetic wicker is used to make stylish porch swings, chairs, and loungers etc.

 Teak: For outdoor wooden furniture, the downright choice has to be Teak.
 Teak is touted for its all-weather durability, strength, and beautiful grained finish.
 It is a dense, close-grained hardwood with natural oil content that makes it resistant to the elements of weather, repels water and keeps it from warping, cracking or becoming brittle.
 The benches you find in outdoor parks and ski lodges are all made of teak, proving it can withstand long harsh winters while retaining its look.
 Teak makes for a great outdoor dining tabletop or it can for armrests on outdoor chairs.
 It is not quite as light as aluminum patio furniture, but is still mobile with a higher load capacity.